ttscoff/bunch/bunch-files/shell-scripts.md

 ## Raw commands

 If the content of the `$` line is not a recognizable file, it will be executed with `/bin/sh -c`.

+## Ignoring Errors

+By default Bunch will check for non-zero exits and output to STDERR.
+If both exist, a notification of script error will be shown.
+It's assumed that in most cases, you'd want to know that kind of thing.
+But if you want to ignore errors, just add `2> /dev/null` to any shell commands or potential error lines within scripts.
+As long as STDERR is empty, the notification won't be triggered.
+You can still see the error code in the log.

+    $ my\ script.sh "argument 1" arg2 2> /dev/null

+Within scripts you can also exit with a zero error code regardless of errors that happen within the script, thereby suppressing any response from Bunch.

 ## Arguments and environment variables {#argsandenv}